Life after death. Some of us know Grief & some don’t

 I write a lot of blog posts to express myself and how the dimension I have now been forced to live in as many (actually all of you) know.
 For every one person that has heard this piece of my story a thousand times.
 There are new people that are learning these things for the first time & so I post.

-The real nuts and bolts though that may go beyond those who have never lost a child is that we know, we know what we have been left with as far as life or “A” life is concerned.
+The real nuts and bolts though that may go beyond those who have never lost a child are that we know, we know what we have been left with as far as life or “A” life is concerned.

 The part that brings me to post is that and if you are still reading we are getting there I promise.